Sponton1x/Voice-Assistant/README.md

     Install requirements
     pip install -r requirements.txt

+## License
+This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.
+In short CC BY-NC 4.0 are allowed to copy and redistribute the material in any medium or format, but you don't acceptance of financial benefits.

 ## Help
   If you have a probrem with this repository you can ask me on Discord (Sponton#4170)